-- The Accounting Control and Management unit is responsible for preparing notes to the financial statements, based on the following areas: - o Global Risk Control, responsible for providing information on capital and risk management - Human Resources, responsible for providing information on personnel. - The notes are subject to review at different levels.
-In the case of the parent company of the Group, the notes are subject to revision by the Finance Department, the General Finance and Operations Department, the Steering Committee and the Joint Audit and Control Committee, before being sent to the Supervisory Board to be submitted to the Government of Catalonia for approval.
+- The Accounting Control and Management unit is responsible for preparing notes to the financial statements, based on the following areas: - Global Risk Management, responsible for providing information on capital and risk management - Human Resources, responsible for providing information on personnel.

+The notes are subject to review at different levels.
+In the case of the parent company of the Group, the notes are subject to revision by the Finance Department, the General Finance and Operations Department, the Steering Committee and the Joint Audit and Control Committee, before being sent to the Supervisory Board to be submitted to the Generalitat for approval.